Define your target machine to run on¶

 Note

-In the Sequential Learner, the invocation order of the tasks does not matter as ROSE, sequential learner has a predefined order of tasks as follows: simulation
+In the Sequential Learner, the invocation order of the tasks is predefined order of tasks as follows: simulation

 --> training